Superficial Cortical Venous Network

 MRI tracing same veins on the left side

-Dural Sinuses — much more on this important topic on the Venous Sinuses Page
+Dural Sinuses — much more on this important topic on the Venous Sinuses Page and dedicated Dural Venous Channels Page

 Although the majority of superficial veins empty directly into the major named venous sinuses (Superior Sagittal, transverse, straight [see Dural Venous Sinuses page]), the occasional exception whereby the vein joins an unnamed dural venous sinus channel first, reminds us of some relevant embryology and keeps the informed surgeon on his/her toes.
 During early development, venous channels preferentially form at the confluence of dural sheets (such as falx and upper dura for the superior sagittal sinus, or the tentorium and lateral dura for the transverse sinus).
-However, short dural channels outside of these confluences are often present.
+However, short dural channels outside of these confluences are more often present than most people realize.
 These can be recognized with a trained eye as being somewhat broader along the dural surface and flatter in a tangential plane to the dural sheet within which they are located.
 Longer ones are progressively less common, but still can be seen with regularity.
 Below is an example of a parieto-occipital dural sinus (white) which collects a somewhat peculiar duo of surface veins (light blue).
 The transition from cortical vein to dural sinus is marked by the purple arrow.
 It is typical to see dural sinuses associated with larger, more dominant surface veins, probably because dural sinus is not a favored embryologic structure, and in order for it to persist the flow demand must be somewhat high.
 Notice also bilateral transverse/sigmoid sinus stenoses in this patient with pulsatile tinnitus and intracranial hypertension.

 Stereo views of the same arrangement, several years later.